bh007183/bjh-e-store/README.md

   ## Description

   A practice E-store site with nice design.
 As far as E-stores go its simple but I enjoyed trying to make it look nice.
+It is Mobile responsive.

   ## Images